kruzbjak/EITN30/README.md

 ## Usage

-Currently there are 3 folders with three example codes, which should work.
+Currently there are 4 folders with three example codes, and one goal/problem solution.
 They are (not InterceptingPing) meant to be run on two raspberries simultaneously, one as a base station one as a mobile station.

 For running **InterceptingPing** (here only -ltins is mandatory, lrf24 not used).